Share

 Author: Lillemor

-last update Huling Na-update: 2025-04-21 18:40:16
+last update Last Updated: 2025-04-21 18:40:16

 Exhausting night.
 Rewarding, nonetheless.
 The ravine passage is within grasp.
 The way ancestors took to the Monastery within the mountain too.
 If the information Nazir collected is true, the last vial should be within the catacombs.

 Blood of Silas.
 The first of the first.
 A wolf that transfigured into a Lycan.
 When he fell, the ancestors took his blood and sought out the monks within the mountains.
-Ones that had sealed away their wolves and swore to celibacy.
+Ones who had sealed away their wolves and swore to celibacy.
 To preserve the bloodline, they sealed three vials across Earth.
 One of them is on this continent.
 'I will have it.
 I must.'

 “Will she run?”
 The necessary harshness has evaporated from me for now.
 My wolf, Valac, has settled.
 I can feel him sleeping within me.

 “No. I have two standing guard.
 The door and the window outside.”
-Nazir responds and I finally turn towards him.
+Nazir responds, and I finally turn towards him.
 I give a grunt of approval.

 'Sylvie.'
 The old Alpha Gideon said her name, yet she introduced herself differently.
 First in a long time to be so…calm in my presence.
 Nazir walked her in, unlike every other from this pack, and ones before them.
 At first glance, I thought she might be mute.
 Screams are familiar, silence is unnerving.
 When she gave her name, or what I presume is a nickname, it was like she played a bad note on a piano.
 It didn’t fit.
-Such a quiet, tiny voice, made my vision sharpen until I could see the skin beneath the ash and dust.
+Such a quiet, tiny voice made my vision sharpen until I could see the skin beneath the ash and dust.
 Odd little thing, I could sense nothing from her.
 Fear, yes, but the rest is a blank page.
 No scent.
 No wolf.
 And yet those green eyes made Valac take a step back.
 As if she’d cast a spell, the only thing I felt him do was go strangely quiet.

 Nothing ever makes him go quiet.
 He’s always hungry for blood.
 And so am I.